timbowhite/botbouncer/README.md

 0 2 * * *  someuser    node /path/to/your/app/node_modules/botbouncer/admin.js prune --db /path/to/your/botbouncer.db
 ```

-##### Does botbouncer set any machine readable response headers indicating the payment method, amount, etc? [faqheaders]
+### Does botbouncer set any machine readable response headers indicating the payment method, amount, etc?
 Yes, there are four headers, here's an example:

 ```